keeferrourke/la-capitaine-icon-theme/README.md

 ### Icon Requests

-If there's an icon that's missing in this project, feel free to [contact me](https://krourke.org/contact).
+If there's an icon that's missing in this project, feel free to [contact me](https://krourke.org/contact) or _open an issue_.
 Please provide me with the name of the application (and/or the name of the icon), the context of the icon (status, app, etc.), and in the case of desktop applications, a copy of the desktop file located at `/usr/share/applications/yourapplication.desktop` or `~/.local/share/applications/yourapplication.desktop`

-If you find that an application icon is not themed, but an icon appears in this project with the wrong (or a different) file name as specified in your x-desktop file, please let me know or open an issue.
+If you find that an application icon is not themed, but an icon appears in this project with the wrong (or a different) file name as specified in your x-desktop file, please let me know and _open an issue_.

 ### Roadmap
 To-do: